mwaggett/epicodus_javascript_ember_super-rentals/README.md

-# Super-rentals
+# Super Rentals

-##### _Ember.js practice for Epicodus, 28 September 2015_
+##### _Ember.js practice for Epicodus, 29 September 2015_

 #### By **Diana Holland & Molly Waggett**

 ## Description

-This application allows a user to keep an archive of properties.
+This application allows a user to keep an archive of rental properties and cities.
 It has full CRUD functionality, uses Ember, and is written in JavaScript.

 ## Prerequisites